 Appeals must be submitted within 30 days from the date of the ticket.
 You can pay your ticket and still proceed with both steps of the appeals process.
-The Parking Appeals Committee does not know if the ticket is paid or not, and, besides, this does not affect their decision.
-If the ticket is waived by the Parking Appeals Committee at either the written or personal appeal level, a refund in the amount that you paid will automatically be issued to you.
+The Parking Appeals Committee does not know if the ticket has been paid and payment will not affect the decision.
+If the ticket is waived by the Parking Appeals Committee at either the written or personal appeal level, a refund in the amount that you paid will automatically be issued to you or will be applied to any remaining amount you owe the University.

 You will need to produce your vehicle registration so that we can verify the registered owner and license plate number.
-Also, you should know your Binghamton University identification number (BU number).
-See Mail Order Permits.
+Also, you should know your Binghamton University identification number (B-number).
+See Permit Options.

-You may purchase a parking permit on-line, mail order, or in person at the Parking Services Office, ADG-8, or at the Information Booth on Bartle Drive.
+You may purchase a parking permit on-line, in person at the Parking Services Office (AD G-8), or at the Information Booth on Bartle Drive.

 Yes, the University's parking regulations and meters are enforced at all times during the year.